documentationfor yFiles for HTML 3.0.0.1

 Zooming, Panning, and Scrolling

-Canvas navigation can be divided into two main categories: zooming and scrollbar handling which is managed by the CanvasComponent itself, and panning which is managed by the MoveViewportInputMode.
+Canvas navigation can be divided into two main categories: zooming and scrollbar handling, which are managed by the CanvasComponent itself, and panning, which is managed by the MoveViewportInputMode.

-The scrollable area as well as the zoom can be efficiently limited using a ViewportLimiter as discussed in the section Restricting the Viewport.
+The scrollable area and the zoom level can be efficiently limited using a ViewportLimiter, as discussed in the section Restricting the Viewport.

 Mouse Wheel and Scroll Bars

-The GraphComponent provides a number of properties which allow specifying mouse wheel behavior, scroll bar policy, and zoom limits.
+The GraphComponent provides properties to specify mouse wheel behavior, scroll bar policy, and zoom limits.

 mouseWheelBehavior

-Whether the mouse wheel is used to zoom or scroll (or both).
+Determines whether the mouse wheel is used to zoom, scroll, or both.

 mouseWheelZoomFactor